veekthor04/route-smoother/README.md

 ### Smoothen by simplification
 This is derived from shapely simplify method [link](https://shapely.readthedocs.io/en/stable/manual.html#object.simplify)

-The level at which the simplification occurs is relative to the **granular level**
+The level at which the simplification occurs is relative to the **granular level**.
+The default value is 5.